CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for salon booth rental and spa suite agreements.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can matter for salon booth rental and spa suite agreements.

 • Coverage placement is regulated by the North Carolina Department of Insurance, so buyers should review policy details and carrier filings carefully.